georgeholt1/yt-music-backup/README.md

 Now modify the `OATH_JSON`, `CLIENT_ID` and `CLIENT_SECRET` values.

 The last piece of configuration is to set the path to the SQL database.
-Modify the `DB_URI` entry in `.env` accordingly.
+By default, this uses a `ytmb.db` file in the working directory.
+Modify the `DB_URI` entry in `.env` if necessary.

 ## Usage